godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     func _at_some_func():
         instance.connect("your_signal_name", self, "_callback_args", [22, "hello"])

-This is very useful when a signal from many objects is connected to a single callback and the sender must be identified:
+This is useful when a signal from many objects is connected to a single callback and the sender must be identified:

 ::